-- Led the Eagles to the GLIAC Tournament in her first season as head coach.
+- Led the Eagles to the GLIAC Tournament in each of her first two seasons as head coach.

 - Is the program leader in all-time wins (95), saves (11) and innings pitched (834 2/3).

-Emlyn Knerem, a former Ashland University softball All-American, is in her second season as the Eagles' head softball coach.
+Emlyn Knerem, a former Ashland University softball All-American, is in her third season as the Eagles' head softball coach.

 In her accomplished Ashland career in the pitcher's circle from 2009-12, Knerem set Eagle career records for wins (95), saves (11), games (148) and innings (834 2/3), and was second in strikeouts (1,106).
 She also authored five no-hitters.

 Among Knerem's collegiate playing awards are a third-team College Sports Information Directors of America (CoSIDA) Academic All-America honor and GLIAC Commissioner's Award in 2012, third-team All-American in 2012, second-team All-American in 2010, GLIAC All-Academic Excellence awards in 2011 and 2012, GLIAC All-Academic laurels in 2010, 2012 GLIAC Pitcher of the Year and four first-team GLIAC selections.

 Following her playing career, Knerem has been an assistant coach at Keystone High School (2012-13), Averett University (2013-14), West Virginia Wesleyan (2014-16) and most recently at NCAA Division I Kent State, which in 2017, earned its first NCAA Tournament appearance in nine years and won the Mid-American Conference Tournament.

 Knerem is a 2012 Ashland graduate, majoring in Sport Management and minoring in Coaching and Business Administration.
 She completed her Master's degree in Coaching Education online through Ohio University in 2017.